-The Squier Affinity Starcaster is a great way to get started with a semi hollow body if you’re not 100% sure on the style and you want something affordable to begin with.
-It’s based on the Fender Starcaster of the 1970s, and features the same, offset styling.
+The Squier Affinity Starcaster (full review here) is a great way to get started with a semi hollow body if you’re not 100% sure on the style and you want something affordable.
+It’s based on the Fender Starcaster of the 1970s and features the same offset styling.

 We received an Olympic White model to test for this roundup.
 The body was made with all laminated maple, and we found the overall finish quality to be really good, considering the price.

 The neck had a medium thickness C profile.
-We found it to be quite comfortable and easy playing.
-This guitar is primarily aimed at newer players, and we think that beginners should have no issues with the Starcaster’s neck.
-The fretboard was also maple, which is definitely an unusual look for a semi hollow guitar, but in this case it worked well.
+We found it to be quite comfortable and easy-playing.
+This guitar is primarily aimed at newer players and we think beginners should have no issues with the Starcaster’s neck.
+The fretboard was also maple, which is definitely an unusual look for a semi-hollow guitar, but it worked well in this case.

-It had pretty basic electronics, but they were great quality, and worked very well.
+It had pretty basic electronics, but they were great quality and worked very well.
 The pickups were Standard Squier Humbuckers.
-They had ceramic magnets, and this resulted in a hot output, which we absolutely loved.
-We got some incredible rock tones with a thick mid range when paired with a high gain amp setting.
-Clean tones were well defined, and never sounded shrill.
+They had ceramic magnets, resulting in a hot output we absolutely loved.
+We got some incredible rock tones with a thick mid range when paired with a high-gain amp setting.
+Clean tones were well-defined and never sounded shrill.

-This Starcaster had the standard Affinity series sealed gear tuning machines, and they worked really well.
-We had no issues with fine tuning when making adjustments, and they held firm without slipping, providing excellent stability and reliability.
+This Starcaster had the standard Affinity series sealed-gear tuning machines, which worked really well.
+We had no issues with fine tuning when making adjustments and they held firm without slipping, providing excellent stability and reliability.

 Verdict: The Squier Affinity Starcaster was so much fun to play.
-It was an easy going model that gave us a great range of tones, and we loved the unique looks with the asymmetrical body.
-It’s the most affordable semi hollow guitar on the market (from a major brand), but at no point did we ever believe it felt cheap.
+It was an easygoing model that gave us a great range of tones and we loved the unique looks with the asymmetrical body.
+It’s the most affordable semi-hollow guitar on the market (from a major brand), but at no point did it feel cheap.

 The genre defining semi hollow body guitar.